getnikola/nikola-netlify-cms/README.md

 Also, consider changing your site name in the General settings.
 You should end up with a site with the Netlify CMS available in `/admin/`.
 Congratulations!

 *PS.* Netlify CMS can be used without Netlify’s CDN/hosting service, but that requires some extra configuration work.
+Also, *preview images* require theme support (not available in the default).